tropical fruit trees

 Apple Trees: A Slight Step Up

 Apples are a bit harder to grow than pears.
-Perfect Plants has eight apple tree types, like ‘Anna' and ‘Ein Shemer', for the South.
+Perfect has eight apple tree types, like ‘Anna' and ‘Ein Shemer', for the South.
 For the North, they have ‘Fuji' and ‘Granny Smith'.

 If you want a self-fertile apple tree, try the Golden Delicious.
 Apple trees sleep in the winter.
 You need to know your local “chill hours” and hardiness zone.
 Check out the Apple Tree Grow Guide for tips on growing different apples.